 Folks who haven’t had many beach holidays don’t know that their lips can also get sunburnt.

-Yes, lips do take a toll under the Cancun sun and hence need protection.
+Yes, lips take a toll under the Cancun sun and hence need protection.

 We suggest you buy a lip balm with high SPF (something more than 15) and ensure it is with you whenever you step out in Cancun.

-If you are holidaying during the summer, we suggest you keep applying it on your lips at regular intervals.
+If you are holidaying during the summer, apply it to your lips regularly.

 If your vacation is a bit longer, we suggest you place an extra lip balm in your suitcase.